Sustainability / GovernanceCorporate Governance

 IR Activities

-Under the supervision of the officer in charge of IR, the Company promotes IR activities in cooperation with the management team including the president and CEO, and related departments such as the IR department.
+Under the supervision of the officer in charge of IR, the Company promotes IR activities in cooperation with the management team including the President and CEO, and related departments such as the IR department.
 In line with the forementioned basic policy on Information disclosure, Daicel adopts a proactive approach toward its IR activities.

 Furthermore, we offer an email newsletter service providing information that Daicel has published on TDnet and EDINET.
 Please follow this link to sign up for our investor relations email newsletter.